tom-wagner/chrome-extension-boilerplate-react-vite/chrome-extension/src/HTML/README.md

 Instructions:
 1. The output of both should be an object keyed by player name with all the various stats:
+2. For this code create a new file with three functions in it, one function per site, and also add three buttons to the extension popup, one per site.
+For now we will just be scraping from the HTML file in the repo but eventually we will substitute in the actual website
+3. You can open the HTML files in your browser using the absolute path.
+And don't use any libraries, just vanilla Javascript.
+I think document.querySelectorAll() with some mapping will work well

 Establish The Run Full ProjectionDetail example (real example from the html file):
 ```